Well, well, what do we have here? If it isn't me.

 "I don't care what you call 'em, I am not gon' let you blow a load in me in the middle of a workday."

 The redhead scowled.
 Though not ecstatic, neither was he about to waste a perfectly good chance at getting laid.
 Thus he dug through the seven billion pockets men's clothing tended to include, hoping that luck was on his side, yet not forgetting to look displeased throughout the search.
-As a rare twist of fate, luck in fact was on his side.
+As a rare twist of fate, luck was on a good mood.
 Naruto looked less impressed than he.

 "And how long's that been in there?
 Since the moon landing?"